 - Hypertrophic facet joints caused by arthritis of the spine

 At Laser Spine Institute, we use an endoscopic approach to enlarge the foramen in an outpatient surgical setting.
-After anesthetic administration, a small skin incision is made.
-A series of cylindrical retractors are placed under X-ray guidance through the incision to the area of the desired foraminotomy.
+A small skin incision is made, and a series of cylindrical retractors are placed under X-ray guidance through the incision to the area of the desired foraminotomy.
 This slowly creates a small opening to the patient’s body and allows performance of the foraminotomy with minimal damage to the surrounding muscles.
 (The muscles are pushed out of the way and are not torn or cut.)
-The final retractor is generally about 18 millimeters in diameter (about three-fourths inch).
-The surgeon inserts an endoscope, suction, irrigation and other surgical instruments through this retractor.
+The final retractor is generally about 18 millimeters in diameter (about three-fourths of an inch).
+The surgeon inserts a camera, suction, irrigation and other surgical instruments through this retractor.
 The surgeon then removes the bone and tissue compressing the nerve, without distress to the patient.
 Since the nerve rootlet is decompressed following the foraminotomy, some patients feel immediate relief from their original back pain while in the postoperative care unit.

 When the procedure is complete, the tube is slowly removed, allowing the muscles to move back into place.
-Usually subcutaneous self-dissolving sutures are used to close the surgical wound.
-Since anesthesia is light, recovery in the postoperative care unit is rapid and often without undesirable side effects of anesthesia.
-After one to two hours of safety monitoring and postoperative instruction, the patient (with a companion) is discharged from the facility.
+Usually, subcutaneous self-dissolving sutures are used to close the surgical wound.
+Recovery in the postoperative care unit is usually rapid and often without undesirable side effects.
+After one to two hours of safety monitoring and postoperative instruction, the patient is released (with a companion) from the facility.

 We generally encourage patients to take multiple short walks the afternoon or evening of their foraminotomy procedure.
 The patient returns within 48 hours for a postoperative visit to receive clearance for the return home.

 Laminotomy is used to treat the following conditions that cause back pain: